Here are the changes for the 2023 model year.

-Dodge launched a number of special editions, including Jailbreak (more customized) version of “normal” (rather than Redeye) Hellcat Chargers and Challengers.
+Dodge launched many special editions, including Jailbreak (more customized) version of “normal” (rather than Redeye) Hellcat Chargers and Challengers.
 14 colors are available for the Charger and Challenger—B5 Blue, Destroyer Grey, F8 Green, Frostbite, Go Mango, Granite, Octane Red, Pitch Black, Plum Crazy, Sinamon Stick, Sublime Green, TorRed, Triple Nickel, and White Knuckle.
 Challenger convertibles, through DropTop Customs, are now sold directly by Dodge.
 (Links in the list below go to Stellpower.com)

 The Durango continues into 2023.
 The big Dodge Durango news was the return of the Hellcat model, which can tow 8,200 pounds—and has 710 horsepower.
 The Hemi Orange package from the 2022 Charger and Challenger is available on 2023 Durango R/Ts; it includes dark gray and orange stripes, gray and orange badges, 20-inch black wheels, and black taillight assemblies, with four colors (Destroyer Gray, Diamond Black, Octane Red, and white).
 The interior has orange accent stitching.
 There are also Orange Plus and Orange tow packages.

 This is the final year for police pursuit Chargers and Durangos; the Durango SSV was dropped.
+The remaining Hellcat Challengers have a manual transmission, but “it’s complicated.”

 Ram made some substantial upgrades across every vehicle other than the ProMaster, which gained many serious upgrades for 2022, and the ProMaster City, which is being dropped.